Stationary cocycles for the corner growth model: Coalescence of cocycle geodesics

-The Burton-Keane lack of space argument \cite{Bur-Kea-89} gives a contradiction with Lemma \ref{g:lm:77} and $\Pbig(\Psi(A))>0$, and thereby contradicts assumption \eqref{g:ass99}.
-By ergodicity and $\Pbig(\Psi(A))>0$, for all large enough $L$ and a small enough fixed $\delta>0$, event $\Psi(A)\circ T_z$ occurs for at least $\delta L^2$ points $z\in[0,L]^2$ such that the rectangles $z+[0,M_1]\times[0,M_2]$ are pairwise disjoint and lie inside $[0,L]^2$.
-This gives $\delta L^2$ pairwise disjoint geodesics that start inside $[0,L]^2$.
+The Burton-Keane lack of space argument \cite{Bur-Kea-89} now leads to a contradiction that proves \eqref{g:ass99} false.
+By $P(\Psi(A))>0$ and the ergodic theorem there exists an event $U$ of positive probability such that on $U$ for all large enough $L$ and a small enough fixed $\delta>0$, event $\Psi(A)\circ T_z$ occurs for at least $\delta L^2$ points $z\in[0,L]^2$ such that the rectangles $z+[0,M_1]\times[0,M_2]$ are pairwise disjoint and lie inside $[0,L]^2$.
+Then with positive probability we have $\delta L^2$ pairwise disjoint geodesics that start inside $[0,L]^2$.
 Each of these geodesics must exit through a boundary point of $[0,L]^2$, but for large enough $L$ the number of boundary points is $< \delta L^2$.
 Theorem \ref{th:geod:coal:t} has been proved in Case 1.